IgniteUI/igniteui-docfx/en/components/categorychart.md

 Another example of the intuitive behavior of the Category Chart control is that you do not need to explicitly set the labels.
 The Category Chart will use the first appropriate string property that it finds within the data you provided and will use that for the labels.

-Built to be easily configurable, it uses the Data Chart control as its engine, which means that it benefits from the high performing and powerful Data Chart.
-You can also extend upon the category chart to avail of the powerful and extensive features of the data chart control.

 <div class="divider"></div>

 ### Category Chart Demo